 We start our lessons at 6 months with our Bubble Babies class.Infants often adapt to the water easily and it's best to start as early as possible.
-Although, it is never too late to start swimming lessons no matter the age.
+No matter what age it is never too late to start swim lessons.

 Select safe aquatic environments and supervise all water play

-- Treat water mishaps sympathetically, but do not alarm your child
+Treat water mishaps sympathetically, but do not alarm your child

-Be aware of facial expressions and choice of words so that you do not signal panic or fear.
+Be aware of facial expressions and choice of words so that you do not signal panic or fear

 Try using goggles

-- Teach your child respect for the water and water rules without implied threats or fears
+Teach your child respect for the water and water rules without implied threats or fears

-Lead by example
+Lead by example (take a class)

 There’s hope!
 We will respect your feelings.
 We will progress slowly while we reassure you that the water is indeed your friend.
 We recommend a few private lessons before group lessons.